 Employment opportunities with the over 50 major employers are made available to residents and future residents through four employment services and the Sulphur Springs Workforce Center located at 1716 Posey Ln, call 903-885-7556.

 There are over 115 churches in Hopkins County, representing almost every major denomination.
 The Sulphur Springs News-Telegram newspaper, KSST 1230 AM radio, KSCH 95.9 FM radio, and KSST Channel 18 Television all serve to keep local citizens informed.
 There are several banking institutions to serve the needs of Sulphur Springs and Hopkins County.
-Alliance Bank, City National Bank, Guaranty Bond Bank, Community Bank, First Convenience Bank, Texas Heritage National Bank, and The Land Bank of Sulphur Springs, along with City National Bank in Como, Texas, provide dependable banking services to the area.
+Alliance Bank, City National Bank, Guaranty Bond Bank, Community Bank, First Convenience Bank, Texas Heritage National Bank, Red River Credit Union and The Land Bank of Sulphur Springs, along with City National Bank in Como, Texas, provide dependable banking services to the area.

 Hopkins County Memorial Hospital, Our vision is to be the leader in Northeast Texas by offering high quality hospital and physician services that meet the healthcare needs of our region and that our patients will recommend to others.
 Hopkins County Memorial Hospital has served the citizens of Hopkins County since 1949.
 A 96-bed medical complex provides healthcare services to area residents including a talented medical staff of over 40 physicians, including anesthesiology, emergency room physicians, family practice, general surgery, internal medicine, obstetrics and gynecology, ophthalmology, orthopedics, otolaryngology, pathology, pediatrics, and radiology.
 Memorial Hospital boasts a 24-hour emergency center, Level III Trauma Center, C.A.R.E.
 Unit, Inpatient Acute Rehab, EMS/Five Mobile Intensive Care Units, Medical/Surgical Services, Team Diabetes Program, Hospice, Physical, Occupational and Speech Therapy, Cardiac and Pulmonary Rehabilitation, Open MRI services, CAT scan, Mammography, Ultrasound, Bone Density Screening, Laboratory Services and Outpatient Clinic with Specialists in Cardiology, Gastroenterology, Urology, and Pulmonology.